-We revisit the examples in the experiments, using our SOAR algorithm to find optimal restrictions.
+We revisit the examples in Section 6, using the SOAR algorithm (see Section 5.2) to find optimal restrictions.

-Related Work
+4 Related Work

 The literature on mechanism design through action space restrictions is sparse.
-Apart from Pernpeintner, Bartelt, and Stuckenschmidt (2021), who use end-to-end RL to design restrictions of discrete action spaces, there is, to our best knowledge, no prior work on action space shaping as a means of aligning user equilibria and social optima in a multi-agent setting.
+Apart from Pernpeintner, Bartelt, and Stuckenschmidt (2021), who use end-to-end Reinforcement learning to design restrictions of discrete action spaces, there is, to our best knowledge, no prior work on action space shaping as a means of aligning user equilibria and social optima in a multi-agent setting.

-Mittelmann et al. (2022) propose a logic-based method (Automated Synthesis of Mechanisms) for automated mechanism design, but focus on optimizing the transition function while keep the action space.
-This is, in a way, a complementary approach to ours.
+Mittelmann et al. (2022) propose a logic-based method (Automated Synthesis of Mechanisms) for automated mechanism design, but focus on optimizing the transition function of a game while keep the action space.
+This is, in a way, a complementary approach to our Restricted Games.
 Kanervisto, Scheller, and Hautamäki (2020) use action space shaping to improve learning, focusing on the observation and action spaces of a single agent in video games such as Atari, StarCraft and Dota.
 Kalweit et al. (2021) shape the action space of a DQN agent in the domain of autonomous driving by defining a cost function for actions and then restricting the action space to those actions whose cost is below a fixed threshold.
 A similar approach is used by Achiam et al. (2017) to directly shape the policy space of an RL agent.
 Tang (2017) and Cai et al. (2018), on the other hand, use Reinforcement Mechanism Design to automate the design of e-auctions, restricting bidders' actions based on past behavior.
 Therefore, their restrictions are imposed from an outside entity (as in our approach), but they are not optimized over a social utility function.